Elephant trunk (astronomy): Pillars of Creation

 The Pillars of Creation are the most famous example of astronomic elephant trunks.
 NASA was able to produce a picture of this formation by compositing multiple images taken by the Hubble Space Telescope.
 It is located 7,000 light-years away, in the Eagle Nebula.
 There are multiple elephant trunks in the formation, one of which is approximately seven light-years long.
 Astronomers have made observations suggesting that the Pillars were possibly destroyed by the shock waves of a supernova 6,000 years ago.

 Rosette Nebula

 Dusty regions of the Rosette Nebula are an example of an unusual shape that an elephant trunk can assume.
-Regions like the "panther", a tall dust globule pointing to a star cluster above, has a small-scale double helix structure instead of the normal straight column.
+Regions like the "panther", a tall dust globule pointing to a star cluster above, have a small-scale double helix structure instead of the normal straight column.
 The double helix is caused by the presence of magnetic fields and electric currents lined up along the trunk axis of the trunks.
 This makes the filaments of the columns wavy instead of straight, as they are in normal trunks.
 These filaments wrap around each other rather than line up next to each other, which forms the twisted structure.